BrendelGroup/AEGeAn/docs/api.rst

   Copy the sequence regions from ``refrsrc`` and ``predsrc`` to ``dest``.
 If ``use_orig`` is true, regions specified by input region nodes (such as those parsed from ``##sequence-region`` pragmas in GFF3) are used.
 Otherwise, regions inferred directly from the feature nodes are used.

+.. c:function:: GtRange agn_feature_node_get_cds_range(GtFeatureNode *fn)

+  Traverse the given feature and its subfeatures and find the range occupied by coding sequence, or {0,0} if there is no coding sequence.

 .. c:function:: void agn_feature_node_remove_tree(GtFeatureNode *root, GtFeatureNode *fn)

   Remove feature ``fn`` and all its subfeatures from ``root``.
 Analogous to ``gt_feature_node_remove_leaf`` with the difference that ``fn`` need not be a leaf feature.